Baltimore-Maryland 2026 To Welcome FIFA & US Soccer Inspection Delegation Monday

 BALTIMORE (WJZ) — Officials announced that Baltimore-Maryland 2026 will welcome the FIFA and U.S. Soccer Inspection Delegation on Monday, Sept.
 20, with a public banner exchange.

-This is part of the bid to become a host city for the 2026 FIFA World Cup.READ MORE: Maryland Weather: Flash Flood Watch & Warnings Issued For Central Maryland
+This is part of Baltimore’s bid to become a host city for the 2026 FIFA World Cup.READ MORE: Now That Students Have Returned To The Classroom, One Question Remains: Are Children Safe?

-Lt.
-Governor Boyd K. Rutherford and Mayor Brandon Scott are expected to be present.READ MORE: 20-Year-Old Raymond Anderson Charged With Attempted Murder
+Co-Chairs of the Baltimore-Maryland 2026 World Cup Host Committee Lt.
+Governor Boyd K. Rutherford and Mayor Brandon Scott are expected to be present.READ MORE: No Injuries Reported Following Partial Collapse Of Fells Point Restaurant

-Get alerts from WJZ first!
-Follow WJZ on Facebook download the app.MORE NEWS: Local Small Business Owners Share How American Rescue Plan Funding Helped To Keep Them Afloat
+This article was originally published September 16, 2021.MORE NEWS: 'I'm All About Ellicott City' Ellicott City Residents & Business Owners React To Number 10 Ranking On Money Magazine's 'Best Places To Live List'